4 Different Types of Busbar Schemes in power substations│Electronicsinfos

 Advantages of Double Bus bar

-• efficiency is high as compared to a single bus bar system
+• Their efficiency is high as compared to a single bus bar system.

 Disadvantages of Double Bus bar

-• the initial cost of a double bus bar is high
+• The initial cost of a double bus bar is high as compared to a single bus bar.

-• that needs more space as compared to the single bus bar.
+• The double bus bar needs more space as compared to the single bus bar.

-• the chances of a short circuit are available.
+• In Double bus bar chances of a short circuit are available.

 Ring Bus Bar Scheme